Codeception/codeception.github.com/_posts/2013-07-31-nothing-is-untestable-aspect-mock.markdown

 Additionally we did a check that `validatePassword` method was called, and user was found by `findByUsername` call.
 In production environment, this methods would use the database.

-The same way we can check that user can't log in with invalid pasword:
+The same way we can check that user can't log in with invalid password:

 {% highlight php %}
 <?php